alejands/PFNano/README.md

 # PFNano

 This README focuses on the usage of PFNano as it pertains to DeepMET.
 The original README from cms-jet can be found [here](https://github.com/cms-jet/PFNano/tree/12_6_0#readme).

 This branch is for generating custom Run3 **NanoAODv11** (12_6_X) data with PF candidate information **using MiniAODv3** (12_4_X) data.
+For NanoAODv12 data ("v12-like") use the [13_0_7_from124MiniAOD branch](https://github.com/DeepMETv2/PFNano/tree/13_0_7_from124MiniAOD#readme).

 NanoAODv11 is the recommended version for Run3Summer22/Run3Summer22EE.
 For the most up-to-date information, refer to the [XPOG recommendations](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc) or the [NanoAOD twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD).

 Our additions to the original code from cms-jet are found in the `PFNano/deepmet` folder.
 The only other minor modification is to `PFNano/python/pfnano_cff.py` to not include data relevant to the BTV group (who currently maintains the cms-jet code) that is not relevant for DeepMET training.